-Residents of Dorm34 at the Manhattan campus should evacuate via the stairs any make their way to 33rd street and 6th avenue - Greenly Square Park.
+Residents of Dorm34 at the Manhattan campus should evacuate via the stairs and make their way to 33rd street and 6th avenue - Greenly Square Park.

 In order to mitigate the risk of fire, students are prohibited from having the following items in their rooms: electric blankets, space heaters, sun and heat lamps, coffee pot, heating coils, halogen bulbs, halogen lamps, candles, incense, or incense paraphernalia, potpourri burners, charcoal grills, or any other open flame devices.
-Prohibited items will be confiscated and students caught with such items will be subject to disciplinary action.
+Prohibited items will be confiscated and may be subject to disposal.
+Students caught with such items will be subject to disciplinary action.
 Starting a fire is a violation of College policy and State law and will subject a student to disciplinary action.
-The College will cooperate with local law enforcement authorities with respect to the investigation and prosecution of any such crime
+The College will cooperate with local law enforcement authorities with respect to the investigation and prosecution of any such crime.